juliagoda/hasdoc/src/subprojects/hasdoc-gen/README.md

 ## Remarks

-To ensure stability for the current version of the software, the wxHaskell module was downloaded from [https://github.com/wxHaskell/wxHaskell](https://github.com/wxHaskell/wxHaskell) from the commit number: b7ac21d1dba48076dc7538d1967a14d59cfeb615 .
+1) To ensure stability for the current version of the software, the wxHaskell module was downloaded from [https://github.com/wxHaskell/wxHaskell](https://github.com/wxHaskell/wxHaskell) from the commit number: b7ac21d1dba48076dc7538d1967a14d59cfeb615 .
 This module can be found in the main hasdoc and hasdoc-gen catalogues.
 The stack.yaml files contain references to these paths.

-It is also required to build in a path that does not contain white characters (e.g. spaces).
+2) It is also required to build in a path that does not contain white characters (e.g. spaces).
 It is worth changing the path to another one or overwrite the white characters in the directories.

-If an "out of memory" error nevertheless occurs during the building process, you can create a swap file with a larger capacity than you currently have and try again.
+3) If an "out of memory" error nevertheless occurs during the building process, you can create a swap file with a larger capacity than you currently have and try again.

+4) If you accidentally deleted the directories ".hasdoc" and ".hasdoc-gen" in the home path or you see an error regarding "mkMessage" (about not finding translation files, try to run the script:

+`scripts/./copymsg.sh`

+on Windows:

+Double-click on the "copymsg.bat" file in the "scripts" directory.